Holly Sonders Spotlights Her Scorching Assets In Cheeky, Throwback Share

 "Just looking at you in that picture warms my heart," wrote a third admirer.

-“Stunning but can I see your luscious legs also?” pleaded a fourth person.
-“Please.”
+"Stunning but can I see your luscious legs also?" pleaded a fourth person.

-Sonders was snapped from a side-to-back view in the medium shot, which was uploaded with a Manhattan Beach, California geotag.
+Sonders was snapped from a side-to-back view in the medium shot, which was uploaded with a Manhattan Beach, California, geotag.
 Wherever she was, though, her beach body was sure to make the seaside sizzle.

-The Marysville, Ohio native was sporting a pink bodysuit with incredibly low-cut sides and a contrastingly high hemline.
+The Marysville, Ohio, native was sporting a pink bodysuit with incredibly low-cut sides and a contrastingly high hemline.
 Consequently, her ample bosom and taut midsection were shown with a high level of detail.
 So, too, were her pert booty cheeks, which were parted by a particularly narrow swath of fabric.

-To complete the steamy presentation, Sonders gazed over her left shoulder and into the camera’s lens with her plump, mauve-colored lips parted and her dark eyes projecting sheer sex appeal while she clutched a handful of her voluminous, brunette mane.
+To complete the steamy presentation, Sonders gazed over her left shoulder and into the camera's lens with her plump, mauve-colored lips parted and her dark eyes projecting sheer sex appeal while she clutched a handful of her voluminous, brunette hair.

 Sonders has been incredibly active on Instagram as of late.
 Less than 24 hours earlier, she was similarly seductive in a snap that showed her rocking skintight pants, snakeskin boots and an unbuttoned top.